SammyCode002/ICS173-Final-Project/README.md

 # ICS 173: Data Science Final Project

+Data Science Salary Analysis
-## Project Overview
+Project Overview

-This repository contains my final project for the ICS 173: Introduction to Data Science course.
-The project involves data visualization and analysis of a dataset focused on tree characteristics.

-## Dataset Description

-The dataset used in this project relates to tree measurements and characteristics.
-It includes various columns such as species, light intensity, soil type, and other ecological measurements.
-The dataset is instrumental in understanding tree diversity and ecological patterns.

-## Files in the Repository
+This project involves a comprehensive analysis of data science salaries.
+The analysis is performed using a dataset of salary records in the data science field, encompassing various roles, experience levels, and company sizes.
+The primary goal is to uncover insights into the factors that influence data science salaries and to visualize these insights through various plots.

+Repository Contents
-- `ICS173FinalProject.ipynb`: The Jupyter Notebook containing the data analysis and visualization code.
-- `Cleaned_Tree_Dataset.csv`: The dataset file used for the analysis.
+data_science_salaries_analysis.ipynb: Jupyter Notebook containing all the data analysis and visualization code. ds_salaries.csv: Dataset used for the analysis.
+README.md: This file, describing the project and repository.

-## Analysis and Visualizations
+Data Analysis and Visualizations

-The project includes a visualization (bar chart) that explores the distribution of different tree species within the dataset.
-This analysis is critical in understanding species diversity and prevalence.
+The project includes the following key analyses:

+Distribution of salaries in the data science field.
+Average salaries by experience level.
+Relationship between remote work ratio and salary.
+Number of jobs by company size.
+Top job titles by average salary.
+Each analysis is accompanied by relevant visualizations like histograms, bar charts, and scatter plots.

+Technologies Used
+Python
+Pandas (for data manipulation)
+Matplotlib and Seaborn (for data visualization)
+Setup and Installation
+To run this project locally, follow these steps:

+Clone the repository.
+Ensure Python is installed on your system.
+Install required Python packages: pandas, matplotlib, seaborn.
+Open the data_science_salaries_analysis.ipynb notebook in a Jupyter environment and run the cells.
-## How to Run the Notebook
+How to Contribute

-To run the notebook, you will need to have Python installed along with the following packages:
-- pandas
-- matplotlib
-- seaborn

-You can install these packages using pip: pip install pandas matplotlib seaborn
-Then, you can run the Jupyter Notebook using: jupyter notebook ICS173FinalProject.ipynb

-## Findings

-The analysis provides insights into the most common tree species in the dataset, indicating trends in species distribution.
-This can be a starting point for further ecological or environmental studies.

-## Future Work

-Future work could involve a more detailed analysis of the relationship between tree species and environmental factors, such as light intensity and soil type.
-Advanced statistical methods could also be applied to predict ecological trends.
+Contributions to the project are welcome!
+To contribute:

+Fork the repository.
+Create a new branch for your feature.
+Add your feature or improvement.
+Submit a pull request with a description of your changes.

 Thank you for checking out my data science project!